Absolutism (European history): Enlightened absolutism

 Enlightened absolutism (also called enlightened despotism) refers to the conduct and policies of European absolute monarchs during the 18th and early 19th centuries who were influenced by the ideas of the Enlightenment, espousing them to enhance their power.
 The concept originated during the Enlightenment period in the 18th and into the early 19th centuries.

-An enlightened absolutist is a non-democratic or authoritarian leader who exercises their political power based upon the principles of the Enlightenment.
+The term usually refers to an authoritarian leader who exercised their political power based upon the principles of the Enlightenment.

 Enlightened monarchs distinguished themselves from ordinary rulers by claiming to rule for their subjects' well-being.
 John Stuart Mill stated that despotism is a legitimate mode of government in dealing with barbarians, provided the end be their improvement.

 Enlightened absolutists' beliefs about royal power were typically similar to those of regular despots, both believing that they were destined to rule.
 Enlightened rulers may have played a part in the abolition of serfdom in Europe.

 The enlightened despotism of Emperor Joseph II of the Holy Roman Empire is summarized as, "Everything for the people, nothing by the people".